jflanigan/jamr/README.md

  * the tokenization scripts in [cdec](https://github.com/redpony/cdec),
  * [WordNet](http://wordnetcode.princeton.edu/3.0/WordNet-3.0.tar.gz) (for the aligner).

+Run

+    ./setup

-Install these dependencies, and then change the relevant environment variables in `scripts/config.sh`.
-(Actually you can just run the script `./setup` to download the dependencies for you into `tools/`, and you won't need to change the `config.sh` script.)
+to download these dependencies into the local directory `tools\`.
+If you decide to download them yourself, you will need to change the relevant environment variables in `scripts/config.sh`.

 Source the config script (you will need to do this before running any of the scripts below):

     . scripts/config.sh